scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 ### Tail Position and Tail Calls

 Our starting point is a **tail call**.
 A tail call is a method call that does not take any additional stack space.
 Only method calls that are in **tail position** are candidates to be turned into tail calls.
-Even then, not all call in tail position can be converted to tail calls due to runtime limitations.
+Even then, not all calls in tail position will be converted to tail calls due to runtime limitations.

-A method call in tail position is a call that immediately returns the value of the call.
+A method call in tail position is a call that immediately returns the value returned by the call.
 Below are two versions of a method to calculate the sum of the integers from 0 to `count`.

 ```scala mdoc:silent